CodeHarborHub/codeharborhub.github.io/README.md

     This command will start a development server and open the application in your default web browser.

+## Course Progress Tracking

+Welcome to CodeHarborHub!
+We are committed to helping you track your progress as you learn and grow with us.
+Here's how you can effectively manage your course progress:

+### 1. **Getting Started**

+- Sign up for an account on [CodeHarborHub](https://www.codeharborhub.live/) if you haven't already.

+### 2. **Enrolling in Courses**

+- Navigate to the **Courses** section from the main navigation menu.
+- Browse our curated list of courses and click **Enroll** on a course of interest.

+### 3. **Tracking Your Progress**

+- Visit your **Dashboard** after logging in to view enrolled courses and track your progress.
+- Each course will display completion percentages and module progress.

+### 4. **Completing Course Modules**

+- Access each course to view individual modules and lessons.
+- Complete quizzes, assignments, or projects within each module to progress.

+### 5. **Earning Certificates**

+- Upon successfully completing a course, download your certificate from the course completion page.

+### 6. **Engage with the Community**

+- Join our active community forums to connect with fellow learners and mentors.
+- Share insights, ask questions, and collaborate on projects.

+### 7. **Support and Feedback**

+- For any assistance, visit our [Support](https://codeharborhub.github.io/community/supports/#-how-to-get-support) page.
+- We value your feedback!
+Share your thoughts and suggestions with us.

+---

+Start your journey to tech mastery today with CodeHarborHub's comprehensive learning resources and supportive community.

+---

 **If you'd like to contribute to CodeHarborHub, please follow these guidelines:**

 - **Fork** the repository and clone it locally.